Table of Contents

 No one involved in conducting the elections may be an official candidate.

-This Constitution can be amended at any general meeting by a two-thirds majority vote provided that the proposed amendment has been submitted in writing to all general members prior to the meeting.
+This Constitution can be amended at any general meeting by a two-thirds majority vote provided that the proposed amendment has been submitted in writing to the Executive Board and to all general members prior to the meeting.

-Any active member may propose an amendment to the Constitution.
-Proposed amendments should be submitted in writing to a SIPGSO Officer (preferably the Secretary) who will make all active members aware of the amendment and the date that the vote will take place.
+Any active member may propose an amendment to the Constitution once every year.
+Proposed amendments should be submitted in writing to the Secretary who will notify the Executive Board and consequently inform all active members of the proposed amendment and the voting day.